Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Conclusions

 \section{Conclusions}

-Pre-trained encoders have started a revolution in the domain of deep learning, enabling developers to avoid training a classifier from scratch at a great expense.
-Developers utilize pre-trained encoders as the feature extractor, which helps downstream classifiers better understand their tasks.
-However, adversaries will attack encoders and threaten application security.
-They inject backdoors in encoders when pre-training and hijack the behavior of downstream classifiers.
-In this paper, we perform the first exploration into the effectiveness of distillation in mitigating backdoors in pre-trained encoders.
-Specifically, we undertake rigorous empirical experiments to answer nine research questions, systematically investigating four facets of distillation.
-We empirically demonstrate that distillation can, to a large extent, mitigate backdoor influence in pre-trained encoders.
+In this paper, we perform the first exploration into the effectiveness of distillation in mitigating backdoor attacks for SSL.
+Specifically, we undertake rigorous empirical experiments to answer three research questions, systematically investigating four facets of distillation.
+We empirically demonstrate that distillation can, to a large extent, mitigate backdoor influence in pre-trained encoders in SSL.
 We find that the combination of fine-tuned teacher nets, warm-up training-based student nets, and attention-based distillation loss achieves the best performance in the framework.
-We also give an intuitive explanation and analysis in Section~\ref{subsec:RQ2}.
 We empirically validate some potential improvements to promote distillation performance.
 It is found that more clean data helps distillation to anchor benign knowledge in teacher nets.
-We find that distillation maintains robustness and generalization under different trigger sizes and model architectures.
-All of our findings are based on comprehensive experiments and rigorous analysis.
-Based on this, we identify several exciting avenues for future research in this area.
-Firstly, we suggest exploring the integration of adversarial training techniques with distillation to strengthen the security of distilled models further.
-Furthermore, we advocate for the exploration of synergies between distillation and other defense mechanisms to create more robust and resilient machine learning systems.
+We find that distillation maintains robustness and generalization under different trigger sizes and model architectures, highlighting further the exploration of synergies between distillation and other defense mechanisms to create more robust and resilient machine learning systems.